 Faith as a grain of mustard seed – the seed is the smallest of all seeds and yet a great tree grows from it.
 But you don’t plant a mustard seed and then stand back and expect to see a great tree standing before you.
 There is a germination period, followed by a considerable growth period long before the tree comes to fruition.
 So how does the process work?

 On May 25, 1961, President John F. Kennedy made this statement; "I believe that this nation should commit itself to achieving the goal, before this decade is out, of landing a man on the moon and returning him safely to the earth”.
 If that isn’t a declaration of faith, I don’t know what is.
 The director at NASA looked at his comrades and said, “Can we do this?”
 At the time it was impossible, for the technology hadn’t yet been developed.
-There was a mountain of information that would have to be gathered, tested, and proved before the task could be accomplished.
+There was a mountain of information, resources, and technology that would have to be gathered, tested, and proved before the task could be accomplished.
 Despite the death of Kennedy in 1963, on July 20, 1969, the mountain had been moved, Neil Armstrong was standing on the moon.
 And four days later, the Apollo 11 crew was safely back on earth.
 Such is the power of faith (from a left-brain or scientific perspective).